China expands drug bulk-buy programme, puts pressure on pharma firms

 Beijing's nationwide expansion measure could add strains on multinational drugmakers to consider larger price cuts for their off-patent blockbusters, a move that they have tended to refrain from in order to maintain their premium brand image, analysts said.

+"But as for the 70 per cent market in the entire nation, the pressure is different."

-Novartis and Eli Lilly offered to cut prices for Gleevec and Pemetrexed by about 30per cent in some provinces earlier this year, according to releases on local governments' drug procurement websites.
+Novartis and Eli Lilly offered to cut prices for Gleevec and Pemetrexed by about 30 per cent in some provinces earlier this year, according to releases on local governments' drug procurement websites.
+REUTERS